 >> RELATED: HOW TO USE THE NET PRICE CALCULATOR

-Below are some of the benefits of going to a community college:
+What are the benefits of attending a local community college?

 1. Lower Tuition